masc-ucsc/liveos/README.md

 Depending on the ports used for daemons, you may need to allow access to them in your firewall.
 In case of default configuration and ufw, you can set the following rule:
 * sudo ufw allow 8079:8090/tcp

+Once setup is done, exit shell and log back in.

 Setting Up Docker